Strongie/Nodejs/Develop/README.md

 ## Description

-  afd
+  generate a readme file

   ----------

 ## Installation

-  af
+  use inquirer

   ----------

 ## Usage

-  asdf
+  to generate a professional readme file

   ----------

 ## License

-  GNU
+  MIT

   ----------

 ## Contribution

-  asfd
+  all contributions should be well documented

   ----------

 ## Test
-  adf
+  node index.js

   ----------

 ## Questions
-  For additional Information you can go to Github <https://github.com/af>
+  For additional Information you can go to Github <https://github.com/Strongie>

-  Alternatively you can email me at <adf>
+  Alternatively you can email me at <nickstrong665@gmail.com>